sonatype-nexus-community/vscode-iq-plugin/README.md

 ### AdHoc Commercial Settings

-If you are a commercial Sonatype Nexus Lifecycle user, switch the data source to `iqServer` and enter your IQ endpoint and credentials.
+If you are a commercial Sonatype Lifecycle user, switch the data source to `iqServer` and enter your IQ Server endpoint and credentials.
 You can enter your password which will be stored in cleartext, or you can leave this blank and be prompted for a password on start-up:

 ![VSCode Settings](https://github.com/sonatype-nexus-community/vscode-iq-plugin/raw/main/media/iqserver-passwordprompt-dark.png)